-To estimate its exposure to market risk, the Company computes the statistical "value at risk" (VaR) of its trading position on a daily basis.
+To estimate its exposure to market risk, the Company computes the statistical "value at risk" (VaR) of its trading position daily.
 The VaR measurement estimates, at 99% degree of confidence, the maximum loss, due to adverse market movements, that could be incurred by portfolios over assumed holding periods.
-As such, there remains 1% statistical probability that portfolios' actual loss could be greater than the VaR estimate.
+As such, there remains a 1% statistical probability that the portfolios' actual loss could be greater than the VaR estimate.